jerryy33/pseudonym-se/README.md

 1. Use Docker
 2. Local

 For both you need to clone this repo first.
-If you just want to test the functionalities there is a test.py file in the root directory where you can experiment with the system
+If you just want to test the functionalities there is a template_system.py file in the test directory where you can experiment with the system

 ---
 ## Start the project with docker